 Marc has released several recordings as a leader in addition to appearing as a sideman on several CDs by Fred Hess and by Hugh Ragin.
 Marc’s latest release is Determination, a quartet session.

 Marc received an MM in Composition (Jazz Emphasis) from the University of Denver.
-He currently teaches Jazz Theory and Aural Skills there at DU, and he leads the jazz ensemble and teaches music at Regis University.
+He currently teaches Jazz Theory and Aural Skills at DU, and he teaches jazz piano and other topics at Regis University.
 Marc also teaches and leads ensembles for Colorado Jazz Workshop, and he has taught for The Gift of Jazz and for the Colorado Conservatory for the Jazz Arts as well.